PauSala/learning_c/http-server/README.md

 ### Test

 - In the `tests` folder there is a bash script to run `wrk` against the server.
-Just uncommend or copy and run the line you are interested in.
+Just uncommend the line you are interested in and run the script.
 - The `server.js` is a node server to use as a benchmark when using `wrk`[^1].

 [^1]: I was receiving errors with `wrk` for 12 threads and 400 connections, and then realized that Node wasn't able to handle this setup either on my computer.
 So, I tried a config that does not generate errors with Node and then tested it with my server.